Thank you for getting your Cross Connection Control system properly tested and reported—your efforts will help us protect the public water system.

 Receive a letter in the mail about testing and certification requirements and deadlines

-Please let us know your preferences by filling out the following form on or before Wednesday February 28, 2018.
+Please let us know your preferences by filling out the following form below.
 Thank you!

 Backflow Device Reporting Preferences

 North City Water District takes pride in providing safe, high quality drinking water to our community.
 However water safety is a two-way street: contamination can occur within your own piping system, even though the water that reaches your home or business is pure and clean.
 Part of our job is to prevent these types of contamination hazards from escaping back into the public water system.

 A cross connection is a point in a plumbing system where the potable water supply is connected to a non-potable source.
 If a backflow occurs, pollutants or contaminants can enter the drinking water system through uncontrolled cross connections.
 (Backflow: the unwanted flow of non-potable substances back into the consumer’s plumbing system and/or public water system.)
 There are two types of backflow: